dimmig/.github/README.md

-# 💻 Welcome to My GitHub! 👋
+# 💻 Welcome to My GitHub!👋

 Hi, I'm **Dima**, a **Full-Stack Developer** from **Ukraine** 🇺🇦.
 I bring **years of hands-on experience** crafting high-quality, scalable, and user-centric web applications.
 I thrive on solving complex problems and building innovative solutions that make an impact.